dekellum/gravitext/gravitext-util/README.txt

 * A concurrent performance testing facility for java/JRuby with simple test wiring in ruby.

-* A Heterogeneous Type-safe Map implementation in java.
+* A Heterogeneous Type-safe Map implementation in java with dynamicly generated ruby accessors.

 * A set of core java utility classes (resizable buffers, a stopwatch, SI unit formatting, fast random number generator), in support of the